krathalan/apparmor-profiles/README.md

 ```

 ### waybar ⚠️
-A fairly simple profile for the [Wayland-native system bar, `waybar`](https://github.com/Alexays/Waybar).

 From the top of the profile:
 ```
 # Please note: this is an AppArmor profile for my personal setup and is only